Powers (comics): Roleplay (Powers Vol. 1, #8–11)

 Walker and Pilgrim investigate a series of murders at a college campus.
 All of the victims belonged to a roleplaying club in which the members dressed up as superheroes.
 Evidence suggests the killings are being performed by a notorious supervillain.

 Little Deaths (Powers Vol. 1, #7, #12–14, and Annual #1)

 Walker and Pilgrim investigate the death of Olympia, a renowned superhero who is found dead in a sleazy apartment with no clothing and no sign of injury.
 Information emerges about Olympia's controversial sex life, which may have played a role in his death.

-Powers #7: "Ride Along" guest starring Warren Ellis.
+Powers #7 "Ride Along" included a guest appearance starring Warren Ellis.

 The Powers Annual #1 deals with a superhero who is arrested and tried for murdering a supervillain.

 Supergroup (Powers Vol. 1, #15–20)

 Walker and Pilgrim investigate the death of a member of FG-3, a federally employed and corporate funded trio.
 Evidence leads Walker to believe a federal cover-up is taking place, and as the investigation spirals out of control both professionally and personally (Zora is killed during a confrontation with FG-3), Walker leaves the police force after exposing the cover-up on television.